Please read our step by step guide to completing your Student membership application form before completing your online application form.

 Please note if you are planning to take exams in our September/October or April sessions we will need to receive your Student membership application well in advance of the exam session.
 Please see Making your exam booking for further details.
-If you are joining the IFoA as a Student member and intend to sit your first examination in our 2020 exam sitting, you will need to submit your Student membership application before 27 June 2020
+If you are joining the IFoA as a Student member and intend to sit your examination in our September 2021 exam sitting, you will need to submit your Student membership application before 18 June 2021.

 If you have any issue completing your form please contact our Education Services team.

 The Power of Pensions: how can pensions change the future?

 IFoA Immediate Past President John Taylor would like to invite you to the Institute and Faculty of Actuaries’ (IFoA) virtual SSA Town Hall 2021, hosted by John Taylor with IFoA Council Members Mukami Njeru, Prosper Matiashe and IFoA Chief Executive, Stephen Mann.

 IFoA Immediate Past President John Taylor would like to invite you to the Institute and Faculty of Actuaries’ (IFoA) virtual Middle East, North Africa and Pakistan (MENAP) Town Hall 2021, hosted by John Taylor and IFoA Chief Executive, Stephen Mann.